sidik219/app-sistem-penilaian-kursus/README.md

 - Use PHP 7.3.6 [Native-CRUD]

 Frontend:
-- Use Boostrap 4, Vanila Admin Master.
+- Use Boostrap 4, Vali Admin Master.